cubee-cb/vr-p8/README.md

 # vr.p8
-brainstorming ways to connect the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php) to OpenXR.
+rust newbie tries to build a system to connect the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php) to OpenXR.

 ## helper program:
 - find the pico-8 process, search its memory for a magic number like [pinput](https://github.com/VyrCossont/Pinput) does.